lbs1022/gen711-811/labs/lab2.md

 2. In the upper left search bar, type 'Remote SSH'
 3. Click 'install'
 4. Open the vscode 'command pallete' by pressing 'CMD + Shift + P'.
 A little bar at the top of the screen should pop up.
 Begin to type 'Remote-SSH: Add New SSH Host...'.
 Before you get too far, you should see it pop-up.
 Click it.
 5. **Enter your username and password when prompted.** The username is the students id.
+Username
+Example: jtm1171@ron.sr.unh.edu

 The password is your username + zfG!1.
 Example: Your initial password for the class server (Ron) is: ```acb1078zfG!1``` The server name is ron.sr.unh.edu and your username is ``` acb1078 ```
-6. Click the config file that contains .ssh folder
+7. Click the config file that contains .ssh folder
-7. A window in the lower left should pop-up. **Click connect.** A new window should pop up
+8. A window in the lower left should pop-up. **Click connect.** A new window should pop up
-8. You are logged in to RON when a new vscode pops up.
+9. You are logged in to RON when a new vscode pops up.

 ### GITHUB Clone gen711-811
 If you set up remote ssh correctly, you can clone your gen711-811 fork in your home directory on the RON server.
 This will create 'gen711-811' repo in your home directory.
 Changes made here can be pushed to github.